DataDog/documentation/content/en/continuous_delivery/deployments/argocd.md

 ## Tag an Argo CD application deploying multiple services

-In case your Argo CD application deploys more than one service, Datadog can automatically infer the services deployed from an application sync based on the Kubernetes resources that were modified.
+If your Argo CD application deploys more than one service, Datadog can automatically infer the services deployed from an application sync.
+Datadog infers the services based on the Kubernetes resources that were modified.

-For this to work, you need to [monitor your Kubernetes infrastructure using the Datadog agent][14] and your Kubernetes resources should have the following labels:
+To enable automatic service tagging, you need to [monitor your Kubernetes infrastructure using the Datadog Agent][14] and your Kubernetes resources should have the following labels:
 1. `service` (required): specifies the Datadog service of this resource
 2. `team` (optional): specifies the Datadog team of this resource